Liverpool–Parramatta T-way: Stations

 The Liverpool–Parramatta T-way has 35 stations, spaced approximately every 800 metres.
 These stations are more substantial than conventional bus stops, which has led to criticism that the system is overly costly and vulnerable to vandalism.
-Stations feature closed circuit television, real-time information screens, emergency help points, audio announcements and extensive landscaping.
+Stations feature closed-circuit television, real-time information screens, emergency help points, audio announcements and extensive landscaping.

 One station, Parramatta Station, also forms part of the North-West T-way.
 The other stations are, from Parramatta:

 Originally there were 36 T-Way stops, however one T-Way stop closed pretty soon after the T-Way opened.
 Argyle T-Way was on Argyle Street, Parramatta allowing for passengers to alight for Westfield Parramatta.

 Services

 There are a number of services using portions of the T-way.
 The only service to have the prefix T is T80, which runs along the whole stretch of the T-way.
 In the financial year ended June 2012, 2.77 million passengers used the T-way services.

 Provision of the service T80 was put out to tender and an eight-year contract awarded to Western Sydney Buses.
 Services were initially provided by 17 natural-gas Mercedes-Benz O405NH buses in blue and yellow T-way livery.
 These were replaced in 2004 by diesel Volvo B12BLEs.

 Since October 2013, services have been operated by Transit Systems Sydney as part of its Sydney Bus Region 3 contract.
 All State Transit bus fleet used for the T-way were transferred to Transit Systems Sydney.
 The liveries of these buses still show the colours of State Transit, blue and white, with some now in the Transport NSW livery.
 Buses inherited from State Transit had on-board audio announcements and green automatic validating machines which have since been replaced by Opal validators like other buses.
+Now it uses double deck, bendy and rigid buses.

 T80 was the first Rapid bus route in Sydney.